What is peginterferon alfa-2a?

 Ask your health care provider about possible side effects from peginterferon alfa-2a.
 Your health care provider will tell you what to do if you have side effects.

-Take peginterferon alfa-2a according to your health care provider’s instructions.
-Your health care provider will tell you how much peginterferon alfa-2a to take and when to take it.
+Use peginterferon alfa-2a according to your health care provider’s instructions.
+Your health care provider will tell you how much peginterferon alfa-2a to use and when to use it.
 Before you start peginterferon alfa-2a and each time you get a refill, read any printed information that comes with your medicine.

 How should peginterferon alfa-2a be stored?

-- Store peginterferon alfa-2a single use vials, prefilled syringes, and autoinjectors in the refrigerator, between 36°F and 46°F (2°C to 8°C).
+- Store peginterferon alfa-2a single-dose vials and prefilled syringes in the refrigerator, between 36°F and 46°F (2°C to 8°C).
 Do not leave peginterferon alfa-2a out of the refrigerator for more than 24 hours.

 - Do not freeze or shake peginterferon alfa-2a.